Lady Jane Grey: Early life and education

-Lady Jane Grey was the eldest daughter of Henry Grey, 1st Duke of Suffolk, and his wife, Frances Brandon.
+Lady Jane Grey was the eldest daughter of Henry Grey, Duke of Suffolk, and his wife, Frances Brandon.
 The traditional view is that she was born at Bradgate House, Bradgate Park, in Leicestershire in October 1537, but more recent research indicates that she was born somewhat earlier, possibly in London, sometime before May 1537 or between May 1536 and February 1537.
 This would coincide with the fact that she was noted as being in her seventeenth year at the time of her execution.
 Frances was the elder daughter of Henry VIII's younger sister, Mary.
 Jane had two younger sisters: Lady Katherine and Lady Mary.
-Through their mother the three sisters were great-granddaughters of Henry VII; great-nieces of Henry VIII; and first cousins once removed of the future Edward VI, Mary I and Elizabeth I. On her father's side, Jane and her sisters were granddaughters of Thomas Grey, 2nd Marquess of Dorset and his second wife Margaret Wotton.
+Through their mother the three sisters were great-granddaughters of Henry VII; grandnieces of Henry VIII; and first cousins once removed of the future Edward VI, Mary I and Elizabeth I. On her father's side, Jane and her sisters were granddaughters of Thomas Grey, 2nd Marquess of Dorset and his second wife Margaret Wotton.
 On her paternal grandfather's side, Jane and her sisters were also descended from Elizabeth Woodville, wife of King Edward IV, by her first marriage to Sir John Grey of Groby.

 Jane received a humanist education from John Aylmer, speaking Latin and Greek from an early age, also studying Hebrew with Aylmer and Italian with Michelangelo Florio.
 She was particularly fond, throughout her life, of writing letters in Latin and Greek.
 Through the influence of her father and her tutors, she became a committed Protestant and also corresponded with the Zürich reformer Heinrich Bullinger.
 Jane had a reputation as one of the most learned young women of her day.